by John Ellis

-While not necessarily a neuromyth, and there are several neuromyths entrenched as truthful facts in a large (largest) segment of our society, I recently had a belief overturned that I’ve long, uncritically held.
+While not necessarily a neuromyth, I recently had a belief overturned that I’ve long, uncritically held.
 I’m guessing you hold the same belief.

 That’s a mostly innocuous myth.
 Wearing a hat when you’re cold remains a good thing.
-More important, by innocuous I mean that even if people disregard – and they will disregard it, which is an important point – those who point out it’s a myth, the whole thing will be laughed off.
+More importantly, by innocuous I mean that even if people disregard those who point out it’s a myth – and they will disregard it, which is an important point – the whole thing will be laughed off.
 However, try telling moms that sugar does not make their kids hyper.
 Hoo, boy!
 Really, try it.
 I dare you.
-Double-dog dare you!
+I double-dog dare you!

 Many things we hold to be true, we hold onto very tightly because they are a part of how we identify ourselves and/or how we believe the world should be viewed through what we believe is an identity we curated.
 That’s no less true, even if those myths and false beliefs are, in and of themselves, harmless.
 Chick-fil-A stans make good cannon fodder by which to demonstrate this.

 I once wrote an article ranking the most-overrated fast-food restaurants.
-An absurd ranking, self-consciously so.
+An absurd ranking, self-consciously so, that was intended to be nothing more than a humorous few minutes of escape for anyone who read it.
 By definition, fast-food can only be overrated.
 It’s … wait for it … fast food.
 Your McSalad is so far removed from farm to table that one wonders if true farms were ever involved.
-Of course, farms – corporate farms, that is – are involved, albeit many, many prior steps removed from when said foodstuff was off-loaded from the Sysco truck and into the walk-in that gets cleaned once a year.
+Of course, farms – corporate farms, that is – are involved, albeit many, many prior steps removed from when said foodstuff was off-loaded from the Sysco truck and into the walk-in that gets cleaned once a year. ….
 Just kidding!
-The walk-in never gets cleaned.
-So, yes, of course farms are involved, but the introduction of the question made you stop and think, didn’t it?
+The walk-in never gets cleaned. ….
+So yes, of course farms are involved, but the introduction of the question made you stop and think, didn’t it?
 That’s my point.
-Once they pass the age of eleven or so, fast-food customers’ expectations are many, but those expectations do not really include enjoying a good meal.
-And to make the point that fast-food restaurants are overrated I awarded Chick-fil-A the coveted number one spot.
-I knew doing so would send God-fearin’ conservatives into their feels.
+Once they pass the age of eleven or so, fast-food customers’ expectations are many, but those expectations do not really include enjoying a delicious, nutritious meal.
+And to make the point that fast-food restaurants are overrated, I awarded Chick-fil-A the coveted number one spot.
+I knew doing so would send white evangelicals into their feels.
 And it worked.
 Proving my mostly missed meta-point, fans of Chick-fil-A rose to defend their beloved, soggy, sodium-packed fast-food chicken.
-But that’s par for the course in our late-capitalist, expressive individualism worshipping day and age.
+But that’s par for the course in our late-stage capitalist, expressive individualism worshipping day and age.
 Sacrosanct can be purchased at a drive-through.

-We love our truth to be fungible, demand it, in fact.
+We love our truth to be fungible.
+We demand it, in fact.
 Adaptable to how we define ourselves and our needs.
 Truth as a choose-your-own-adventure story, minus the giant spiders hiding in the cave, of course.